-A referral typically begins once an individual is enrolled in a waiver or OLTL program and is ready to move forward in selecting a Home and Community-Based Service Provider.
+A referral commonly begins once an individual is enrolled in a Community Health Choices (CHC) waiver program and is ready to move forward in selecting a Home and Community-Based Service Provider.
 Referrals are made by service coordination agencies, nursing home transition coordinators, social workers, or by the individual seeking services.
 Sometimes a medical professional suggests UIRehab based on the individual’s rehabilitation needs.
 Sometimes a family member or an individual themselves, inquire about Universal Institute based on their personal preference of location or reputation of our program.
 Either way, it is the individual’s right to request a referral to be placed to the community-based setting of their choice.

 In order for us to provide the quickest and most efficient screening process possible, it will be helpful to have the following information ready to share when you call:

-- Confirmation of Home and Community-Based Services Waiver
+- Confirmation of (CHC) Home and Community-Based Services Waiver

 - Diagnosis and presenting concerns necessitating the services

 - Rehabilitation history

 If our initial discussion reveals that the individual might be an appropriate candidate for our program, you are asked to complete and submit our application for further review.
 Once reviewed, if the supporting documentation indicates the individual’s potential to be a good match for our program, we will move forward in scheduling a Pre-Admission Intake Screening.